-Most of us started contemplating what our New Year’s resolutions would be around October/early November – when the anticipation and excitement of Thanksgiving and Christmas overshadowed thinking about the changes you’ll need to make come January 1st, 2022.
+Most of us started contemplating what our New Year’s resolutions would be around October/early November – when the anticipation and excitement of Thanksgiving and Christmas overshadowed thinking about the changes you’ll need to make come January 1st, 2023.
 Not to say that change isn’t a good thing!
-But now the fun is over (minus New Year’s Eve), and it’s time to start getting serious about your goals and wants with a fresh start to a new year.
+But now the fun is almost over, it’s time to start getting serious about your goals and wants with a fresh start to a new year.

-In 2020, about one in four Americans made New Year’s resolutions.
+Last year, about one in four Americans made New Year’s resolutions.
 The most common commitment, you ask?
 Exercising more, improving their diet, and losing weight were what people committed to the most, with saving money following closely behind.
-It is no surprise that health was on top of everyone’s mind in 2020 which followed into 2021.
+It is no surprise that health was on top of everyone’s mind after the Covid-19 Pandemic.
 We all had to analyze how at risk our immune systems were and reassess the costs of our unhealthy habits.

 How to Stick to New Year Fitness Resolutions

 Runners and Bodybuilders alike are continually training for the next race or competition.
 They pinpoint an event well in advance to train for, which helps hold them accountable even when that event may be several months away.
 They do this for two reasons: 1) It helps with motivation to have a competition you’re training for and 2) The sense of accomplishment and contentment they feel after the event they’ve been working towards is over.
 Afterward, a person will typically reflect on what worked and what didn’t; and schedule the next race or competition.

 In the next event, they’ll see if they can better themselves or they’ll take on a newer challenge.
 This is a way to hold yourself accountable, especially if you enjoy competition and are motivated by other people.
 Whatever your new year fitness resolution, odds are there’s a way for you to set up an accountability/motivation booster in advance.